 Once you have connected to Aquinas Institute's web page you will have access to a wealth of information:

 Going to the Reference Tools page on this site will take you to a list of web sites that faculty have found useful in theological research.
 Links are grouped by categories; just click on a category at the top of the page to be taken to a list of links.
 Aquinas Institute can make no guarantees as to the accuracy of any information on these sites, so use good prudential judgment when looking for information.
 If in doubt about a web site's reliability, ask your professor.
 Some professors may also provide a list of useful links in their syllabi.

 Once you find a useful site, you might want to place it in your bookmarks or favorites list:

 - If using Internet Explorer, click on "Favorites" on your menu bar and then click on "Add" in the box that appears to the left of your screen.

-- If using Firefox or Mozilla, click on "Bookmarks" on your menu bar and then click "Add Bookmark" in the drop down menu.
+- If using Firefox or Chrome, click on "Bookmarks" on your menu bar and then click "Add Bookmark" in the drop down menu.

 This gives you a fast way to get to sites you use often without having to go through the AI page.
 Let others know when you have found a useful site; it adds to the community's ability to grow in knowledge and wisdom.